-Any health care professional who needs information or advice.
-Any patient coming for assessment or treatment for cytoreductive surgery and intraoperative intraperitoneal chemotherapy for colorectal cancer can contact the service themselves or by referral from another health care professional.
-We are also happy to speak to partners, friends and family, providing the patient has given consent.
+Any health care professional who needs information or advice and any patient coming for assessment or treatment (for cytoreductive surgery and intraoperative intraperitoneal chemotherapy for appendiceal cancer) can contact the service themselves.
+They can also be referred by another health care professional.
+We are happy to speak to partners, friends and family, providing the patient has given consent.